tnfe/limu/README.md

 </p>

 It is fast, It is nearly more than **2 or 20** times faster than `immer` in different situations.
 Click this [online perf demo](https://codesandbox.io/s/limu-simple-perf-case-ycky1t?file=/src/index.js) to review the amazing result.
+> No freeze by default, limu is 10 times or more faster than Immer in most scenarios

 - Debugging friendly, view draft directly anytime without `current`.
 - Smaller package, only 4.3kb gzip.